dkdue/WindowsGSM.BoB/README.md

   3. Click [RELOAD PLUGINS] button or restart WindowsGSM

 # Config
-  1.Edit Config in WindowsGSM and change the Server Start Param
+  1.Edit Config in WindowsGSM and change the Server Start Param:

     -MapName :  Currently, one can open a server on Test_Performance
                 Bloodbath
                 Forest_Island
                 Ancestral_Plains
                 Rival_Shores
                 If not specified, defaults to Test_Performance

     -SessionName :  Change the name of the server, respecting spaces with a low slash "_"